Biplane fighter aces

 1941

-2 04/01/41 1 Hurricane (c) Destroyed Fiat CR.42 near Bardia 75a Squadriglia
+2 04/01/41 1 Hurricane (d) Destroyed Fiat CR.42 near Bardia 75a Squadriglia

 1942

-17/08/42 1 Beaufort Probable ? (d) 35m W Lampedusa 76a Squadriglia
+17/08/42 1 Beaufort Probable ? (e) 35m W Lampedusa 76a Squadriglia

-Biplane victories: 2 and 1 shared destroyed.
+Biplane victories: 2 and 2 shared destroyed, 4 shared damaged.

 (a) No Saro London was destroyed or damaged during this combat.
 The aircraft was most probably a Swordfish floatplane (K8369 flown by Flight Lieutenant Leslie Gregory) that went missing this day.
 The Italians captured the pilot but the rest of the crew of Corporal V. A. Kemp and AC1 F. C. Williams were unfortunately lost.